talibansari1914/amazon-ecommerce-data-analysis/README.md

 - Kaggle for the dataset<br>
 - Python open-source community<br>
-- I sincerely thank **Jayant Kumar M** for providing the analytical questions...
+- I sincerely thanks to my instructor **Jayant Kumar M Sir**  for providing the analytical questions...

 ## Author